Updated on: August 2, 2024

 Norton Family allows you to monitor an unlimited number of iOS devices, so it’s a good pick if you have a big family, and all your kids have iPhones and iPads.
 Plus, its time limits and scheduling features work well and are very easy to use — I especially like how Norton Family has predefined time limits by age, which is convenient and saves time in setting up.

-Norton Family also comes with really good web filtering, as it uses VPN technology to block inappropriate sites on iOS.
-It lets you block specific sites, but you can also choose from 45+ predefined site categories.
+Norton Family comes with really good web filtering that lets you block specific sites, or you can choose from 45+ predefined site categories.
 Plus, I tested Norton Family’s web filtering using ExpressVPN (which is the best VPN out there), and the VPN wasn’t able to bypass it.
 However, unlike Qustodio, Norton Family’s web filtering doesn’t have an option to block unsupported browsers to stop your kids from using them to bypass web filtering, so you need to manually block them, which is a little inconvenient.

-I also like the School Time feature — it’s a combination of Norton Family’s web filtering and time limits tool.
-This feature allows you to restrict your child’s web usage during school hours.
+I do like the School Time feature — it’s a combination of Norton Family’s web filtering and time limits tool.
+This feature allows you to restrict your child’s web usage on iOS during school hours.
+Note that Norton Family doesn’t include these hours in the overall device usage calculations on iPhones and iPads.

 Norton Family has parental and kids apps for iOS, which are both very easy to use.
 Also, the kids apps come with uninstall protection.